4 Flat Fee MLS Companies in Vermont

 How would a Vermont seller benefit from a flat fee MLS service?

-This approach works best for sellers who have an in-demand property, experience in real estate transactions, or the time to take on tasks normally handled by an agent.
+This approach works best for sellers who have an in-demand property and experience in real estate transactions, or the time to take on tasks typically handled by an agent.
 Here are a few situations where a flat fee MLS service might be the right move:

 Pros and cons of using a flat fee MLS listing service